Hyperbolic extensions of free groups: Introduction

 \subsection{Acknowledgments}

 We would like to thank Chris Leininger, Alan Reid, Patrick Reynolds, and Caglar Uyanik for helpful conversations, as well as Ilya Kapovich for valuable comments on an earlier versions of this paper.
-We are also grateful to the University of Illinois at Urbana-Champaign and the University of Texas at Austin for hosting the authors during different stages of this project, and to the GEAR Network for supporting a trip during which this paper was completed.
+We also thank the anonymous referee for a careful reading of the paper and for several helpful suggestions.
+We are grateful to the University of Illinois at Urbana-Champaign and the University of Texas at Austin for hosting the authors during different stages of this project, and to the GEAR Network for supporting a trip during which this paper was completed.